OscarOdh/GMMK3_RGB/README.md

 Read once at startup; written only when **Save** is clicked.
 Moving a slider updates the keyboard live through the channel and never touches disk.

-The colours below are just the shipped defaults — one person's taste, nothing structural.
-Every `zones` entry, `press_color` and the Caps Lock colour is a picker in the GUI; edit them there or in this file, whichever you prefer.
+The colours below are just the shipped defaults, one person's taste and nothing structural.
+Every `zones` entry, `press_color` and the Caps Lock colour is a picker in the GUI, so edit them there or in this file, whichever you prefer.

 ```json
 {